Suicide legislation: Australian Capital Territory

 Australian Capital Territory (ACT) governments had regularly advocated for the right to legalise euthanasia-related schemes between 1997 and 2022, when the federal ban was in practice.
 Shortly after the federal ban was repealed, the ACT government confirmed it would seek to introduce legislation into the ACT Legislative Assembly in 2023 to permit voluntary assisted dying.
 A formal consultation period was opened by the government in February 2023, which culminated in a report endorsing the establishment of a voluntary assisted dying scheme, published on 29 June 2023.
 On 31 October 2023, the Voluntary Assisted Dying Bill 2023 was introduced into the Legislative Assembly.
 Under the legislation, a person would be eligible for voluntary assisted dying if they are aged over 18, seeking it voluntarily with decision-making capability, intolerably suffering an advanced-progressive condition expected to cause death, and lives local to the ACT for at least 12 months or with a significant Canberra connection.
 The bill was referred to a select committee for further consultation, which reported back on 29 February 2024.
 The committee recommended several alterations to the bill including clarifying terms such as 'advanced' and 'last stages of life'.
 Liberals committee members Leanne Castley and Ed Cocks recommended that the bill not be passed, describing it as "the most ideological and extreme assisted dying legislation in the country", while Greens member Andrew Braddock supported the bill and recommended it be expanded to include people with dementia who had lost individual decision-making capacity.

 The legislation returned for debate in the Assembly and was passed by the chamber on 5 June 2024, with 20 votes in favour and five against.
 Under the finalised legislation, people will become eligible to begin the process of accessing the scheme if they are at least 18 years old and seeking voluntary assisted dying voluntarily with decision-making capability.
 Further, they will have to show that they are intolerably suffering an advanced, progressive condition expected to cause death and that they have been local to the ACT for at least 12 months, or have a significant Canberra connection.
 The individual then accesses a "multi-step request and assessment process", requiring independent assessment by two qualified health professionals.
 The scheme differs from the tenets of other state-based schemes, namely; patients do not need to have a specific time frame until they are expected to die, one of the two health practitioners who assess someone's eligibility may be a nurse practitioner, and patients who receive treatment in institutions (such as hospitals) that object to voluntary assisted dying will have a greater ability to access it than in the states.
-The legislation was notified on 19 June 2024 and will go into effect on 3 November 2025.
+The legislation was notified on 19 June 2024 and went into effect on 3 November 2025.